 The English Department promotes passion for and knowledge of the English language.
 We teach students to read and write the English language with greater fluency, creativity, and accuracy.
 The Department offers three degrees in English: the B.A., the B.S.E., and the M.Ed.
 The B.A. degree is available in three concentrations: literature, creative writing, and philosophy.
 Students who receive the B.S.E. degree earn a Mississippi Class A Teaching License.
 The M.Ed. degree leads to a Mississippi Class AA Teaching License, and it is often used to enter the teaching profession at a community college.

 As you pursue an English degree at Delta State, you will experience a traditional private-college, liberal-arts education on a public university campus.
 The student-to-teacher ratio is low in every class, and the faculty is very accessible for one-on-one instruction.
 We feature a very accomplished faculty.
-Collectively, they have won over a dozen awards for outstanding teaching.
 This success can be seen daily in the classroom, in the Writing Center, and in faculty offices.
-Students may also enroll in independent study classes, and the Department regularly offers a course that includes travel and study in England.